The softest gingersnap molasses cookies… ever.

 So.
 Earlier this month, I shared this gingersnap recipe with you and loaded the humble little cookies with butterscotch chips.
 You loved them!
 And so did I. I made a few other batches later that week.
 I made them plain, with chocolate chips, and with white chocolate chips.
 Here are the cookies with butterscotch: Soft Gingersnaps with Butterscotch Chips.

 My friend Erin said the plain version are the BEST cookies I have ever made.
 And I make a lot of cookies.
 That says something.
 The cookies are so puffy, so soft, so thick, and incredibly chewy – everything I look for in a cookie’s texture.
-I like to compare them to little pillows.
+I like to compare them to little pillows, very similar to my soft and thick peanut butter cookies and snickerdoodles.
 Pillowy molasses gingersnap cookies.

 With a sugary sheen and trademark crinkly tops, gingersnap molasses cookies are the epitome of holiday baking.
 So many memories with my mom and sisters, rolling the balls of dough into a big mountain of sugar.
 The sugar-dip is the best part of making gingersnaps!